-In order to enable the appropriate scrutiny of Border to Coast by the Joint Committee and, ultimately, the individual Pensions Committees, Border to Coast has committed to provide the following support and materials, developed in collaboration with the Partner Funds:
+In order to enable the appropriate scrutiny of Border to Coast by the Joint Committee and, ultimately, the individual Pension Committees, Border to Coast has committed to provide the following support and materials, developed in collaboration with the Partner Funds:

 What To Whom Frequency Weekly operational update email OOG Weekly Organisation of calls with s151 officers by the CEO S151 officers Quarterly CEO Newsletter - general update (circulation facilitated by OOG) All stakeholders c.
 8 p.a.
-Attendance at the OOG 7 and OOG RI 7 meetings by Border to Coast officers representatives OOG Bi-monthly or as required Update on progress through longer-term transition to pooling (NB ongoing discussions with officers during this period) Joint Committee and Pension Committees Quarterly Performance reporting (generic and Partner Fund specific) Joint Committee and Pension Committees Quarterly Fund factsheets Public Monthly Calls to discuss Border to Coast funds' performance OOG and advisors Quarterly Attendance at Joint Committee meetings by the CEO and Chair (and other officers representatives as required) Joint Committee Quarterly Membership of Joint Committee (on a co-opted and non-voting basis) of the shareholder nominated non-executive directors Joint Committee Quarterly Attendance at Pension Committee meetings by a Border to Coast Client- Customer Relationship Management Team member (and others officers as appropriate) Pension Committees Quarterly or as required Facilitation of sessions to enable Pension Committee advisors to input and challenge nd Advisors Six-monthly Organisation of an investment conference for all Pool stakeholders ool stakeholders All stakeholders Annually Invitation for all Pension Committees to hold a meeting at Border to Coast's offices to meet the team and hear presentations Facilitation of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capabilities, client customer reporting and approach to transition management OOG_and Active content of con Ad hoc (as required) Provision of due diligence information to support the review by officers and advisors of the launch of new investment sub-funds OOG and Advisors Ad hoc (as required) Responsible investment reporting, including stewardship and voting reports Public Quarterly ESG/carbon reporting 00G Quarterly ESG/carbon reportingOOGQuarterlyFacilitation of meeting of Officers to discuss papers ahead of LAPFF Business Meetings 006 Quarterly
+Attendance at the OOG and OOG RI meetings by Border to Coast representatives OOG Bi-monthly or as required Update on progress through longer-term transition to pooling (NB ongoing discussions with officers during this period) Joint Committee and Pension Committees Quarterly Performance reporting (generic and Partner Fund specific) Joint Committee and Pension Committees Quarterly Fund factsheets Public Monthly Calls to discuss Border to Coast funds' performance OOG and advisors Quarterly Attendance at Joint Committee meetings by the CEO and Chair (and other representatives as required) Joint Committee Quarterly Membership of Joint Committee (on a co-opted and non-voting basis) of the shareholder nominated non-executive directors Joint Committee Quarterly Attendance at Pension Committee meetings by a Border to Coast Customer Relationship Management Team member (and others as appropriate) Pension Committees Quarterly or as required Facilitation of sessions to enable Pension Committee advisors to input and challenge Advisors Six-monthly Organisation of an investment conference for all Pool stakeholders All stakeholders Annually Invitation for all Pension Committees to hold a meeting at Border to Coast's offices to meet the team and hear presentations Pension Committees Annually or as required Facilitation of collaborative workshops to enable the build of strategic capability including development of investment capabilities, customer reporting and approach to transition management OOG and Advisors (where appropriate) Ad hoc (as required) Provision of due diligence information to support the review by officers and advisors of the launch of new investment sub-funds OOG and Advisors Ad hoc (as required) Responsible investment reporting, including stewardship and voting reports Public Quarterly ESG/carbon reporting OOG Quarterly

-Attendance" includes preparation and presentation of ad hoc reports as required
+\ Attendance" includes preparation and presentation of ad hoc reports as required

-OOG includes officers working separately and working parties with attendees nominated by OOG
+\\ OOG includes officers working separately and working parties with attendees nominated by OOG

-To support the Partner Funds, Border to Coast has appointed a Client_Customer Relationship Management (CRM) Team with experience in pensions investment and asset management.
+To support the Partner Funds, Border to Coast has appointed a Customer Relationship Management (CRM) Team with experience in pensions investment and asset management.
 Their role is to: